All Episodes

 This stuff is being handled successfully through free speech and free markets.

-It's totally gratuitous and pointless.
+This is totally gratuitous and pointless.

 How many seismic fuck-ups will Trump permit her before he cuts her loose?

-It seems that he's sticking to his principles regardless of whether or rather than sort of uh parroting points that are expedient.
+It seems that he's sticking to his principles regardless of whether or rather than sort of parroting points that are expedient.

-So we're saying that if you see someone celebrating Charlie Kirk's murder, call their employer.
+Here's JD Vance saying the same thing, I think, sort of saying that if you see someone celebrating Charlie Kirk's murder, call their employer.

-But Charlie Kirk would want to have a conversation with him.
+Charlie Kirk would want to have a conversation with him.

-Another of the things I liked about Charlie Kirk, and I've sort of look obviously looked at that more posthumously, is like when people would be confrontational.
+Another of the things I liked about Charlie Kirk, and I've sort of obviously looked at that more posthumously, is like when people would be confrontational.

-Like, remember you really lost it with him one time.
+Like, remember, you really lost it with him one time?

-But generally, people will be confrontational.
+But generally, people would be confrontational.

-And he what do you mean?
+What do you mean?

 No, let her speak.